rrousselGit/flutter_hooks/README.md

 - B(42)
 - C()

-Here there are no issue.
-All hooks keeps their states.
+Here there is no issue.
+All hooks keep their states.

 Now consider that we removed B. We now have: